vitalek84/meeting-agent/README.md

 * The system assumes that you use traefik as a reverse proxy for production so it should be installed and connected to the docker network meeting-bot_default

 ## Configuration (Production)
-For a first launch and to get acquainted with the system - production environment is recommended.
+**For a first launch and to get acquainted with the system - production environment is recommended**.
 It also may be launched w/o traefik on the localhost

 * Create .env from .env_example
+* Create frontend/.env.local
 * Create mcp_config.json from mcp_config_example.json or put in mcp_config.json dummy json.
-* These environment variables should be configured:
+* These environment variables should be configured in the .env:
   * **MANAGER_GEMINI_API_KEY** - YOUR KEY - Aistudio key.
 Instruction how to create it may be found here: [AI Studio](https://aistudio.google.com/apikey)
   * **MANAGER_GOOGLE_ACCOUNTS** - '[{"email":"your google account", "password": "your account password"}]' - these accounts are used when the management service creates a container for google meet.
 At least one should be specified.
+  * **MANAGER_HOSTNAME** - hostname for management service default ```localhost```.
+* This should be configured in the frontend/.env.local
   * **VITE_WEBSOCKET_HOST** - should container full url for websocket connection.
 Default ```ws://localhost:8000/ws```
-  * **MANAGER_HOSTNAME** - hostname for management service default ```localhost```.

 ### Start

 ```docker compose --profile production up```